byronwall/excel-vba-book/book/07 user forms and input/07-01 intro to UserForms.md

 ## introduction to UserForms

 This chapter will focus on how to use UserForms to create interface that allow the user to interact with your VBA code.
 UserForms can be used from anything to simple text inputs to very complicated forms.
-There is really no limit to what you can do with UserForms, but at some point you will hit the limit fo what you want to do inside the VBE.
+There is really no limit to what you can do with UserForms, but at some point you will hit the limit of what you want to do inside the VBE.
 Some folks will push the limit and develop fully featured programs in Excel.
 I'd highly recommend you not do that and instead use UserForms to augment a good usage of VBA with useful interactivity.

 When considering whether or not to use UserForms, there are a handful of pros and cons to using them.